The best way to fight climate change is planting trees

 LandownerS

-We’re rolling out a free service in early 2025 to help you earn revenue for replanting and preserving native forests.
-Funds are paid per month/acre and are in addition to the revenue you earn from Wild Food harvests.
+Funds are paid per month/acre and are in addition to the revenue you earn from having us harvest acorn via our Wild Food program.
 All you have to do is safeguard your forests, and cash a check.

-Many landowners who would like to keep these beautiful forests intact feel economic pressure to log or sell.
+Many landowners would like to keep their forests intact, but feel economic pressure to log or sell.

 California’s forests